boguszpawlowski/Chassis/README.md

 To create an instance of the `Chassis`, use the `chassis` builder function.
 It accepts value of the type you have provided as a representation of the form data.
 Using the `Reducers` mechanism it will be able to create subsequent instances of the model.

 ### Field
-The `Field` interface is the core component of the library It consists of:
+The `Field` interface is the core component of the library.
+It consists of:
 - `value` property - current value of the field.
 - `isValid` - whenever the field is valid or not.
 - `isInvalid` - whenever the field is invalid or not.